FAQs about The Retreat Family Program:

-If you have a loved one struggling with drugs and alcohol, we can educate you on how to respond to the addiction and to support in ways that really help.
+If you have a loved one struggling with drugs and alcohol, we can educate you on how to respond to the addiction, and to support them in ways that really help.
 To get you started, here are: 6 Things You Can Do to Help a Loved One.

 I have been to other family programs.
 What makes this program different?

-The Retreat Programs all focus on the solution to the impact of chemical dependency on relationships.
+The Retreat Programs all focus on the solution to the impact of alcoholism and addiction on relationships.
 Participants will practice exercises that allow them to respond differently and begin the process of healing.
-Participants are introduced to a process for change that has sufficient power to move family members from hopelessness to hope for themselves and their loved ones.
+Participants are introduced to a process for change that has sufficient power to move family members from hopelessness to hope, for themselves and their loved ones.

 I already attend Al-Anon.
 Would it still be useful for me to attend the Family Program?

 Past participants with Al-Anon experience have reported that attending our Family Program gave them the opportunity to deepen their recovery programs.

 My loved one doesn’t want to get help, so I don’t have anyone at The Retreat.
 Can I still attend?